-Another good practise I have seen is to ask different employees to deliver the toolbox talk topic, this works well in smaller workplaces (less than fifty employees) as everyone knows that they will have to do a toolbox talk at some stage during the year.
-(Assuming weekly toolbox talks)
+Another good practise I have seen is to ask different employees to deliver the talk, this works well in smaller workplaces (less than fifty employees) as everyone knows that they will have to do a talk at some stage during the year.
+(Assuming weekly talks)

-Toolbox talks can also be used to convey social messages, someone’s birthday or important date.
+These talks can also be used to convey social messages, someone’s birthday or important date.
 And can update people on the welfare of workmates that are sick, injured or changes to the business.
-Run a regular toolbox talk topic, a great way to share.
+Run a regular safety talk, a great way to share.